Estimated reading time: 4 minutes

 If you divide your system's price by its total kWh produced, you would have a total cost of 4¢/kWh.
-To put this excellent rate into perspective, consider that the average cost per kWh from a traditional electric utility company in the United States is 14¢/kWh.
+To put this excellent rate into perspective, consider that the average cost per kWh from a traditional electric utility company in the United States is almost 17¢/kWh.

 In other words, when priced FAIRLY, your solar build should pay for itself 3 times over by the end of the 25-year warranty period.
 AND it should keep producing for many years after that.

 Project Solar has cut out the commissioned salesman and created an optimized e-commerce based EPC.

 No large commissions, just fair and transparent pricing.

 Project Solar originally began as a DIY company, with the goal of helping those who were fed-up with the overpriced solar sales bros and wanted to cost effectively do it themselves.
-It wasn’t long before we started offering full-service, warrantied installation through our massive network of vetted installers at a flat and fair price of 50¢/watt.
+It wasn’t long before we started offering full-service, warrantied installation through our network of vetted installers at a fair price of 50-70¢/watt.

 How Do We Do It?